 There are three primary components of stream discharge in the SAR and its tributaries: storm discharge, non-tributary discharge, and base-flow discharge.
 Storm discharge is rainfall runoff.
 Non-tributary discharge typically originates from outside the watershed, such as imported water discharged from the OC-59 turnout on San Antonio Creek.
 Base-flow discharge, as used herein and by the Santa Ana River Watermaster (SARWM), includes tertiary-treated wastewater discharge from POTWs, rising groundwater, and dry-weather runoff.
-Figure 3-18 includes time-series charts that summarize important annual discharges within the upper SAR watershed that are tributary to Prado Dam from water years 1971 to 2022 (SARWM, 2022).
-The upper chart on Figure 3-18 characterizes the annual outflow from the Prado Basin as total measured SAR discharge at USGS gage SAR at below Prado Dam.
-The upper chart also shows the base-flow component of total measured discharge as estimated by the SARWM.
-This chart shows that base-flow discharge declined from about 154,000 afy in 2005 to an average of about 75,000 afy over the period 2012-2022.
+Figure 3-18 includes time-series charts that summarize important annual discharges within the upper SAR watershed that are tributary to Prado Dam from water years 1971 to 2023 (SARWM, 2023).
+The upper chart on Figure 3-18 characterizes the annual outflow from the Prado Basin as total measured SAR discharge at USGS gage SAR at below Prado Dam and shows the base-flow component of the total measured discharge as estimated by the SARWM.
+This chart shows that base-flow discharge declined from about 154,000 afy in 2005 to an average of about 81,000 afy over the recent five-year period 2019-2023.
 The decline in base-flow discharge is primarily related to declines in POTW effluent discharges that are tributary to Prado Basin.
-In WY 2022, the total discharge and base-flow discharge at below Prado Dam were below average; total discharge increased from the previous year and baseflow discharge decreased:
+In WY 2023, the total discharge at below Prado Dam and baseflow discharge increased from the previous year:

-- Total Discharge at below Prado Dam in WY 2022.
-Total discharge in WY 2022 was about 118,400 af, which is about 13,000 afy less than the average total discharge over the previous ten years (2012 to 2021), and a 19,000 afy increase from total discharge in WY 2021. - Base-Flow Discharge at below Prado Dam in WY 2022.
-Base-flow discharge was about 67,200 afy, which is about 8,300 afy less than the average base-flow discharge over the previous ten years (2012 to 2021), and about 7,400 afy less than base-flow discharge in WY 2021.
+- Total Discharge at below Prado Dam in WY 2023.
+Total discharge in WY 2023 was about 312,300 af, which is about 180,900 afy more than the average total discharge over the previous ten years (2013 to 2022), and a 193,900 afy increase from total discharge in WY 2022.
+It is the highest total discharge since 2011, when discharge was about 324,900 afy and the eighth highest total discharge over the entire time period of record from 1971 to 2023. - Base-Flow Discharge at below Prado Dam in WY 2023.
+Base-flow discharge was about 89,200 afy, which is about 16,200 afy more than the average base-flow discharge over the previous ten years (2013 to 2022), and about 22,000 afy more than base-flow discharge in WY 2022.

 The lower chart on Figure 3-18 shows the combined POTW discharges that are tributary, at least in part, to Prado Dam.
-The POTW discharges declined from about 192,000 afy in 2005 to an average of about 96,000 afy for the last eleven years (2012-2022).
+The POTW discharges are the primary component of the baseflow discharge.
+The POTW discharges declined from a high of about 192,000 afy in 2005 to an average of about 98,000 afy for the last five years (2019-2023).
 This decrease is mostly attributed to decreases in effluent discharge from the IEUA and the POTWs that discharge to Temescal Creek.
 The post-2005 decrease in POTW effluent discharge was caused by increased recycled-water reuse, decreased water use due to the economic recession that began in 2008, and the implementation of emergency water-conservation measures during the 2012 drought and since.
-In WY 2022, POTW discharge was about 84,800 afy, which is about 12,200 afy less than the average POTW discharge over the previous ten years (2012-2021), and about 8,400 afy less than POTW discharge in WY 2021.
+In WY 2023, POTW discharge was about 106,600 afy, which is about 12,400 afy more than the average POTW discharge over the previous ten years (2013-2022), and about 21,800 afy more than POTW discharge in WY 2022.